 It all started with a tweet.

 My awesome wife, Wendy, saw a tweet from Ford Canada – they were looking for a Community Manager.
 She quickly messaged me and suggested that since I had been helping clients with their community management, I should apply.
 She figured, what have you got to lose?
 I agreed.

 I threw my name in the hat.

 I remember the timing… It was Thursday, April 12th.
 I was at Tweetstock in Brantford, and was just leaving for the after party.
 I noticed I had a message.
 The message was from Ammar Khan of Ford.
-I stopped for minute and just looked at my phone.
+I stopped for a minute, and just looked at my phone.
 Really?

 I called Ammar.
-He filled me in that it was ICUC Moderation who would be doing the hiring, and that they would be in contact with me.
+He filled me in that it was ICUC Social who would be doing the hiring, and that they would be in contact with me.
 Seriously?